osmandapp/web/main/docs/user/plugins/parking.md

 </Tabs>

-&nbsp;&nbsp;&nbsp;&nbsp;

-## Setting up
+## Setup

 To use a parking point on the map, you need to make the following settings:
 1. Enable the plugin.
 2. Make sure that the Parking widget is added to the screen.

 ### Enable plugin